RainbowMiner/RainbowMiner/README.md

 - **DisableAPI** = set to 1, if no localhost API is needed
 - **DisableAsyncLoader** = set to 1, if all net access should happen synchronous (used for debugging)
 - **DisableMSIAmonitor** = set to 1, to fully disable MSI Afterburner monitoring (if more than six AMD GPU are used for mining)
+- **Quickstart** = set to 1 to read all pool data from cache during startup (speeds up first start, but balance data may be out of date)
+- **StartPaused** = set to 1 to start RainbowMiner in pause mode (no mining, you will have to press "P" to enable mining)

 **Notes for HashrateWeight**